AlexIII/rings-of-saturn/readme.md

 # Rings of Saturn

-This is a compilation of knowledge on Sega Saturn System disk and the method of its replication called the 'Rings of Saturn'.
+This is a compilation of knowledge on Sega Saturn System disk and a method of its replication called the 'Rings of Saturn'.

 ## Table of Contents
 1. [What is the Rings of Saturn](#what-is-the-rings-of-saturn)